Indian tennis: Sania Mirza – ‘Injury recovery has been slow, don’t know about my retirement plans’

 Indian tennis star Sania Mirza said on Tuesday she isn’t sure about her retirement plans yet, with the elbow injury she sustained at the Canadian Open in August not healing as well as she had expected.

 The 35-year-old, who has won three women’s doubles and as many mixed doubles Grand Slam titles, had said at the start of the year that the 2022 season will be the last of her professional career.
 But she was forced to miss the US Open due to the elbow injury.
-In her statement then, Mirza had only said that her retirement plans will change because of that, but it is not clear yet how.
+In her statement then, Mirza had only said that her retirement plans will change because of that, but it is yet not clear how.

 Speaking in Mumbai at the player auction for the fourth edition of the Tennis Premier League, where she is the brand ambassador for the Bengaluru Spartans team, Mirza said she isn’t sure at the moment about which tournament she will compete in next.